FatemaSultana85/Mini-Weather-Station-with-Eco-Friendly-Features/README.md

 LED light is used to give signals.
 It is used to give signal when the distance percentage (while measuring water level in tank) is changed.

+### Social Values
+* It helps farmers and gardeners plan for irrigation and protection of crops.
+* It helps increase production as the soil will have their proper moisture for the plants to grow which results in economic growth.
+* Moisture-sensitive plants that were risky to cultivate before can be done easily with this system.
+* Auto Water Pump system assists tiny fish businessmen to maintain a fixed amount of water in their pond, as fish may die from lack of water or too much water.
+Also, this system can be employed in residences for moving fresh water from the lower water tank to the top water tank for the proper amount.
+* Alerting people about the motor’s condition.
+* It helps people know outside weather temperature and acknowledge instant time.
+* It can also be used in regular gardening or plant nurseries.

 ### Design:
 ![Design](design.png)